-MEMORIES / BELLA BONA
+MEMORIES / BECCA BONA

 A bright red shirt.
 Hands smudged with charcoal.
 Warm afternoons tinged with cheap vodka and dappled sunlight.
 These colorful flashes weave together the memories I have of Carmen Alexandria “Allie” Thompson.